 P - Professional/Practical skills

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to provide students with a good understanding of computer science and programming with emphasis on how they can be used to tackle problems from translation.
 By the end of the module, students will feel confident of their ability to write small programs that allow them to accomplish useful goals related to translation technology.
 This is in line with the MA in Translation’s overall aims of enhancing students’ background in technologies for translation.

 The learning and teaching methods include:

-• Lectures, seminars and workshops will be interspersed with opportunities for group and whole class discussions (22 hours)
+• Seminars and workshops will be interspersed with opportunities for group and whole class discussions

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: TRAM500